 As of Q1 FY18, Garrison Program Managers are no longer required to report training compliance via ACRRO 2.0.
 The training data will not be used in the Program Area's Baseline Standard Score.
-However, ACRRO 2.0 still provides Program Managers the capability to select completed training if desired.
-See Appendix: A for historical training requirements.
+However, ACRRO 2.0 still provides PMs the capability to select completed training if desired.
+The available training for PMs to select for staff is dependent on the selected staffing options, as well as the staff member's position.
+Appendix A contains historical training requirements.